CosmoAI-AES/CosmoAI-AES.github.io/docs/model/Overview.md

     of the lens.
 2.  [source model](Source) (Source) which gives the mathematical description of the source and produce undistorted images of it.
-3.  simulation model (LensModel) which calculates distorted images by using the lens and source models.
+3.  simulation model (SimulatorModel) which calculates distorted images by using the lens and source models.
     Some simulation models are couples the lens model for various reasons.